 Every year since the earliest Journées de la culture, Bos Advertizing, one of our very first partners, has designed original campaigns.

 Les Journées de la culture are coordinated by Culture pour tous, an independent non-profit organization whose mission is to contribute to the democratization of culture in Québec.
-A recognized leader in cultural mediation and democratization, Culture pour tous develops and produces other projects and initiatives that foster access to creative actions and cultural participation, including the Carnet de la culture, a tool for school groups, the Parcours interculturel to value the work of immigrant professional artist, Art at work and Culture in Business, a program of collective creation in a work environment, Je m'affiche pour la culture!, a grass-roots movement where each person presents most beautiful cultural profile, and a gateway to Cultural Mediation that showcases artistic practices and their interactions with the other spheres of society.
+A recognized leader in cultural mediation and democratization, Culture pour tous develops and produces other projects and initiatives that foster access to creative actions and cultural participation, including the Carnet de la culture, a tool for school groups, Passeurs de rêves, a national cultural mentoring program which aims to support student retention, Art at work and Culture in Business, a program of collective creation in a work environment, Je m'affiche pour la culture!, a grass-roots movement where each person presents most beautiful cultural profile, and a gateway to Cultural Mediation that showcases artistic practices and their interactions with the other spheres of society.

-To carry out its mission, Culture pour tous receives support from the Government of Québec through the ministère de la Culture, des Communications et de la Condition féminine and from various partners including Sun Life Financial and Hydro-Québec, which sponsor the Journées de la culture.
+To carry out its mission, Culture pour tous receives support from the Government of Québec through the ministère de la Culture et des Communications and Hydro-Québec, and from various partners including Sun Life Financial and La Coop fédérée, which sponsor les Journées de la culture.

 THE Journées de la culture in numbers

 During the 17th edition, there were more than 3,000 free activities offered by 3,268 artists, craftsmen, organizations and cultural workers, collaborators and volunteers.